 We used to do a lot of breakfast runs.

 Breakfast runs can be added to a monthís

 already scheduled event, as not everyone can

 make the monthly event date.
 It can be a

-easy to put on.
+They are easy to put on.
 Step up to the

-To add to that, every Saturday (just about)
+To add to that, the Saturday of the

 discussion. (other restaurant patrons have

 told us so).
 Gary Crow and myself generally

 attend.
 And, twice a month, at the Olde Ship